-Popular Exercise Equipment Brands – Does Brand Name Matter?
+Popular Fitness Equipment Brands – Does Brand Name Matter?

-Just like the nebulous “lose weight” resolution, consumers don’t have an overwhelmingly favorite choice when it comes to exercise equipment brands.
-Despite being #1 for most popular brands, Nordic Track only makes up about 7% of exercise equipment sales- almost half of all sales of exercise equipment come from a myriad of other, smaller brands.
-Additionally, despite the high cost of exercise equipment, 15-20% of consumers don’t know the brand they purchased.
+Just like the nebulous “lose weight” resolution, consumers don’t have an overwhelmingly favorite choice when it comes to fitness equipment brands.
+Despite being #1 for most popular brands, Nordic Track only makes up about 7% of fitness equipment sales- almost half of all sales of fitness equipment come from a myriad of other, smaller brands.
+Additionally, despite the high cost of Fitness equipment, 15-20% of consumers don’t know the brand they purchased.
 Once the data is broken down to look at popular types of equipment, some patterns become more apparent.

 For example, Nordic Track tops both Treadmill and Elliptical sales, making up 17% and 14% of sales respectively for the four quarters ending September 2017.
 For other equipment such as stationary bike, incline trainer, and rowing machine, Nordic Track has a much smaller share.

 Additionally, the Proform brand makes the top 5 lists for treadmills, ellipticals, and stationary bikes.

 Interestingly, almost all of the top 5 brands for treadmills, ellipticals, and stationary bikes make all three products.
 However, they may only be known for one particular type of equipment.